-The Academic Village Halls student housing complex consists of nine buildings, four of which housed Old Westbury students exclusively and one of which house Old Westbury staff members, and the remaining four were vacant.
+The Academic Village Halls student housing complex consists of nine buildings, four of which housed Old Westbury students and one Old Westbury staff member exclusively and two of which housed Old Westbury staff members, and the remaining three were vacant.
 Each student housing facility is fully equipped with an automatic fire alarm system consisting of strobe lights, heat detectors, smoke detectors, etc., in all areas.
 Each room and/or suite area contains smoke & heat detectors and each floor at the end of the building has pull stations.
 The fire alarm system is fully integrated, directly wired to University Police Headquarters, and complies with current state regulatory requirements.

 Name of Residence Hall Number of Beds Sprinkler or Fire Suppression (Yes/No) Sprinkler in Storage and Trash Rooms Detection Type (Heat/Smoke) Fire Alarm Sound Strobe Lights (Yes/No) John F. Kennedy Hall (Bldg.
 4) 96 No No Heat/Smoke Horns Yes Simon Bolivar Hall (Bldg.
 5) 88 No No Heat/Smoke Horns Yes Harriet Tubman Hall (Bldg.
 6) 92 No No Heat/Smoke Horns Yes Eleanor Roosevelt Hall (Bldg.
 7) 82 No No Heat/Smoke Horns Yes Martin Luther King Hall (Bldg.
 8) 106 No No Heat/Smoke Horns Yes Susan B. Anthony Hall (Bldg.
 9) 96 No No Heat/Smoke Horns Yes Thurgood Marshall Hall (Bldg.
 10) 68 No No Heat/Smoke Horns Yes Walt Whitman Hall (Bldg.
-11) 82 No No Heat/Smoke Horns Yes An Wang Hall (Bldg.
+11) 82 No No Heat/Smoke Horns Yes

+An Wang Hall (Bldg.
 12) 86 No No Heat/Smoke Horns Yes